 - interfaces to the intercepting network.

 Every physical 3G ICE is linked by its own X1_1-interface to the ADMF.
 Consequently, every single 3G ICE performs interception (activation, deactivation, interrogation as well as invocation) independently from other 3G ICEs.
+For IMS-based VoIP CC Interception, the CC Interception Triggering Node /PDN-GW, the CC Interception Triggering Node /GGSN, CC Interception Triggering Node/IMS-AGW, CC Interception Triggering Node/TrGW, CC Interception Triggering Node/IM-MGW are treated as one 3G ICE.
 The HI1-interface represents the interface between the requester of the lawful interception and the Lawful administration function; it is included for completeness, but is beyond the scope of standardisation in this document.

 The target identities for 3GMS CS and PS interception at the SGSN, GGSN, 3G MSC Server and 3G GMSC Server can be at least one of the following: IMSI, MSISDN or IMEI.